UWP-Bonfire/bonfire-backend/blueprint.md

-# Project Blueprint: Messaging App

-## Overview

-This document outlines the plan for building a real-time messaging application using React and Firebase.

-## Features

-*   **Real-time Messaging:** Users can send and receive messages in real-time.
-*   **User Authentication:** Users can sign in or create an account through a dedicated, styled login page.
-*   **Message History:** Chat history is loaded from the Realtime Database.
-*   **Friends List:** Users can see a list of other users to start private conversations.

-## Implemented Features

-*   **Firebase Backend:** The project is connected to a Firebase project using the **Realtime Database**.
-*   **Modular & Reusable Components:**
-    *   **`App.jsx`:** Main application component that handles routing and authentication context.
-    *   **`Auth.jsx`:** A user-friendly authentication component with separate forms for sign-in and sign-up, and improved error handling.
-    *   **`Chat.jsx`:** A refactored chat component that uses a `useChat` hook for message handling and separate components for the message list and input.
-    *   **`Friends.jsx`:** A component that displays a list of users, allowing the current user to initiate a chat.
-    *   **`Layout.jsx`:** A layout component that provides a consistent structure for the application, including a dynamic icon bar and sidebar.
-    *   **`IconBar.jsx`:** A reusable component for the application's navigation icons.
-    *   **`Sidebar.jsx`:** A component that dynamically displays the user's direct messages and profile information.
-*   **Custom Hooks for Logic Reusability:**
-    *   **`useAuth`:** Encapsulates authentication logic, making it easy to access user state throughout the application.
-    *   **`useFriends`:** Manages the fetching and state of the user's friends list.
-    *   **`useChat`:** Handles all chat-related functionality, including fetching and sending messages.
-*   **Protected Routes:** A `ProtectedRoute` component ensures that only authenticated users can access the main application.
-*   **Improved User Experience:**
-    *   The authentication flow is more intuitive, with clear error messages.
-    *   The UI is more organized and visually appealing.

-## Current Plan

-With the core application refactored and in a much more maintainable state, the next steps will focus on adding new features and further improving the user experience.

-1.  **User Profile:** Implement a user profile page where users can update their display name and profile picture.
-2.  **Private Messaging:** Fully implement private messaging between users.
-3.  **Add Friend Functionality:** Allow users to add and remove friends from their friends list.
-4.  **Testing:**
-    *   Write tests for the new hooks (`useAuth`, `useFriends`, `useChat`).
-    *   Write tests for the refactored components.
+# Project Blueprint

+## Purpose and Capabilities

+This project is a real-time chat application designed to provide a seamless and engaging communication experience.
+Users can create an account, log in, add friends, and engage in private conversations.
+The application prioritizes a clean, modern, and intuitive user interface, making it easy for users to connect and communicate.

+## Project Outline

+### Core Features

+*   **User Authentication:** Secure user sign-up and login functionality using Firebase Authentication.
+*   **Friend Management:** Users can view a list of their friends and add new friends.
+*   **Real-time Chat:** Instant messaging with friends, powered by Firebase Firestore for real-time data synchronization.
+*   **Protected Routes:** Certain routes are protected, accessible only to authenticated users.

+### Design and Styling

+*   **Modern Aesthetics:** The application features a modern and visually appealing design, with a focus on clean layouts, balanced spacing, and a polished look and feel.
+*   **Component-Based Styling:** Each component has its own dedicated CSS file for modular and maintainable styling.
+*   **Responsive Layout:** The layout is designed to be responsive and adaptable to different screen sizes.
+*   **Visual Elements:**
+    *   **Color Palette:** A clean and modern color scheme is used to create a visually pleasing experience.
+    *   **Typography:** Clear and readable fonts are used to enhance readability.
+    *   **Iconography:** Icons are used to improve usability and visual appeal.

+### Implemented Components

+*   `App.jsx`: The main application component, responsible for routing and overall layout.
+*   `Auth.jsx`: Handles user authentication (sign-up and login).
+*   `Chat.jsx`: The component for real-time chat between users.
+*   `Friends.jsx`: Displays the user's list of friends.
+*   `Layout.jsx`: A layout component that provides a consistent structure for the application.
+*   `Sidebar.jsx`: A sidebar component for navigation and displaying direct messages.

+### Hooks

+*   `useAuth.js`: A custom hook for managing user authentication state.
+*   `useFriends.js`: A custom hook for fetching and managing the user's friends list.

+## Current Request

+*(No active request)*